atbcb/usab-uswds/_pages/guidelines-standards/ufas.md

 **Figure 25\
 Maneuvering Clearances at Doors**

-**4.13.7 TWO DOORS IN SERIES.** The minimum space between two hinged or pivoted doors in series shall be 48 in (1220 mm) plus the width of any door swinging into the space.
+#### 4.13.7 TWO DOORS IN SERIES

+The minimum space between two hinged or pivoted doors in series shall be 48 in (1220 mm) plus the width of any door swinging into the space.
 Doors in series shall swing either in the same direction or away from the space between the doors (see Fig. 26).

 ![Two Hinged Doors in Series](https://www.access-board.gov/images/guidelines_standards/Buildings_Sites/ufas/fig26.gif)

 **Figure 26\
 Two Hinged Doors in Series**

+#### 4.13.8* THRESHOLDS AT DOORWAYS

-**4.13.8* THRESHOLDS AT DOORWAYS.** Thresholds at doorways shall not exceed 3/4 in (19 mm) in height for exterior sliding doors or 1/2 in (13 mm) for other types of doors.
+Thresholds at doorways shall not exceed 3/4 in (19 mm) in height for exterior sliding doors or 1/2 in (13 mm) for other types of doors.
 Raised thresholds and floor level changes at accessible doorways shall be beveled with a slope no greater than 1:2 (see 4.5.2).

+#### 4.13.9* DOOR HARDWARE

-**4.13.9* DOOR HARDWARE.** Handles, pulls, latches, locks, and other operating devices on accessible doors shall have a shape that is easy to grasp with one hand and does not require tight grasping, tight pinching, or twisting of the wrist to operate.
+Handles, pulls, latches, locks, and other operating devices on accessible doors shall have a shape that is easy to grasp with one hand and does not require tight grasping, tight pinching, or twisting of the wrist to operate.
 Lever-operated mechanisms, push-type mechanisms, and U-shaped handles are acceptable designs.
 When sliding doors are fully open, operating hardware shall be exposed and usable from both sides.
 In dwelling units, only doors at accessible entrances to the unit itself shall comply with the requirements of this paragraph.
 Doors to hazardous areas shall have hardware complying with 4.29.3.
 Mount no hardware required for accessible door passage higher than 48 in (1220 mm) above finished floor.

+#### 4.13.10* DOOR CLOSERS

-**4.13.10* DOOR CLOSERS.** If a door has a closer, then the sweep period of the closer shall be adjusted so that from an open position of 70 degrees, the door will take at least 3 seconds to move to a point 3 in (75 mm) from the latch, measured to the leading edge of the door.
+If a door has a closer, then the sweep period of the closer shall be adjusted so that from an open position of 70 degrees, the door will take at least 3 seconds to move to a point 3 in (75 mm) from the latch, measured to the leading edge of the door.

+#### 4.13.11* DOOR OPENING FORCE

-**4.13.11* DOOR OPENING FORCE.** The maximum force for pushing or pulling open a door shall be as follows:
+The maximum force for pushing or pulling open a door shall be as follows:

 (1) Fire doors shall have the minimum opening force allowable by the appropriate administrative authority.